 Bodywork Beyond Massage's Therapeutic Bodywork, Movement, and Stress Reduction help to relieve pain, discomfort, and restrictions, headaches, etc.; to increase physical ease, range of motion, and strength, as well as feelings of equanimity, "inner strength", and calmness; and to develop new, more healthful and comfortable ways to move through daily routines, with ease, alignment, and balance.

 Each session focuses on what would be most beneficial for that specific person on that specific day; and that day's treatment will fit in with the longer-range treatment plan for that individual.

 Although sessions can focus primarily on either the physical or the "Inner Peace" aspect of treatment, each session, by the nature of the work, addresses our full Body/Mind/Spirit, and leaves clients feeling deeply rested and rejuvenated.

 Sessions are based on a holistic and functional movement approach, and are designed to be integrated into the client's entire body.

 Combining a practical understanding of how our bodies are designed to move with an understanding of how our habitual postural and thought patterns can interfere with optimum use of that design, sessions have been described as "a synthesis of muscular, skeletal, fascial, and rehabilitative work."

-Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to treatment sessions and movement education are all influenced by my experiences and training as a dancer, musician, and homeopath.
+Dynamic Balanced Movement, Dynamic Rebalancing, and my approach to Therapeutic Bodywork, Movement, and Stress Reduction are all influenced by my experiences and training as a dancer, musician, and homeopath.

-You can find me on Facebook at both Bodywork Beyond Massage and Dynamic Balanced Movement; and you can access my blog by going to the home page on this website, clicking on "More', and then "Blog".
+You can find me on Facebook at both Bodywork Beyond Massage and Dynamic Balanced Movement; and you can access my blog by going to the menu list on any page of this website, clicking on "More", and then "Blog".

 LMT, CZB, CET